-The levels of stress in dogs vary in a large amplitude.
-If your dog is afraid a lot, think twice if you need to expose your dog to a large stress for swimming.
-Maybe it’s not worth it?
-Do you have a reason for your dog to swim good enough to outweigh the effort?
+It’s not a simple question to answer on a website, as every case must be examined separately.
+If your dog is often afraid, think twice about whether you need to expose him to the stress of swimming.
+Maybe it’s not worth it.
+Do you have a good enough reason for wanting your dog to swim that outweighs the effort?
 Only you can answer this question.

-Don’t push your dog into water
+Don’t force your dog into the water

 - Go to a place with shallow water.
-This will make it possible to play in water without the hardest part – swimming.
+This will make it possible to play in water without the hardest part: swimming.

 Photos by normanack and PET-happy.com